1995 Chicago heat wave: Statistics

 Statistics about the averaged July monthly average temperatures from 1960–2016 give us a mean of 74 degrees F and a standard deviation of 2.7.

 During the week of the heat wave, there were 11% more hospital admissions than average for comparison weeks and 35% more than expected among patients aged 65 years and older.
 The majority of this excess (59%) were treatments for dehydration, heat stroke, and heat exhaustion.

 Wet-bulb temperatures

 Wet-bulb temperatures during the heat wave reached 85 F in some places.
-A wet-bulb temperature of 95 F may be fatal to healthy young humans if experienced over six hours or more and under one month of age as well as the elderly 70 and over.
+A wet-bulb temperature of 95 F may be fatal to healthy young humans if experienced over six hours or more for children one month of age as well as the elderly 70 and over.